alloyzeus/az-wall/case-studies/marketplace.md

     # ...
   }

-  # ...
-}

   # - A shop could have more than one managers but no more than three managers
   # - A user could manage more than one shops
   adjunct Manager {
     hosts {
-    Shop
       iam.User {
         #TODO: find a clearer way to express the rule.
         # this is potentially confusing on which the cardinality constraint is
         # in relation to, e.g., the number of users who can be managers,
         # the number of users in relation to the other hosts (Shop in this case).
         cardinality 1..3
       }
     }

     # ...
   }

   adjunct entity Article {
     hosts {
       Shop
     }

     id {
       prefix MAr

       # ...
     }

     attributes {
       DisplayName: thing.Name
       Images: ordered set {
           #TODO: constraints for the 'set', e.g., min max
         } of media.Image {
           #TODO: constraints for the 'media.Image', e.g., max size in bytes
         }

       # ...
     }

     # ...
   }

   # A shop could have zero to unlimited (?) number of showcases.
   # Showcases are referenceable, e.g., it can be represented by an URL
   #
   # - Showcase or section?
   adjunct entity Showcase {
-  hosts {
-    Shop
-  }

     id {
       # ...
     }

     #TODO: articles

     # ...
   }

+  # ...
+}

+# Here we create adjuncts for an entity defined in another module,
+# in this case, it's entity User from the iam module.
+with iam.User {

   # A cart has one-to-one relationship with a user, and
   # it does not need to be referenceable.
   adjunct Cart {
-  hosts {
-    iam.User
+    #TODO: articles

+    # ...
   }

-  #TODO: articles

   # ...

 }

 # ...